 Being a successful fisherman or woman is all about having the right gear for the type of fish you’re going after.
-When it comes to bass, you’ll need a rod that’s heavy enough to handle the intense fight you’ll get from both largemouth and smallmouth bass.
-If you’re mostly unfamiliar with fishing, we recommend starting out with a spincast rod and reel combo.
+When it comes to bass, you’ll need a heavy rod to handle the intense fight you’ll get from both largemouth and smallmouth bass.
+If you’re mostly unfamiliar with fishing, I recommend starting out with a spincast rod and reel combo.

-A spincast rod and reel is very easy to use and eliminates a lot of the frustrating things associated with other types of rods and reels, which allows you to focus on casting where you need to and reeling in your catch without issue.
+A spincast rod and reel is very easy to use and eliminates many frustrating things associated with other types of rods and reels, allowing you to focus on casting where you need to and reeling in your catch without issue.
 There are a number of spincast combos on the market and you can typically purchase a good rod and reel combo for well under $50 in most cases.

-Try to get a rod that’s at least 6 feet long and comes with a reel that already has fishing line on the spool.
+Try to get a rod at least 6 feet long and comes with a reel with a fishing line on the spool.
 Make sure your rod is medium power as you want to avoid any type of rod that might be too light to handle a large bass.

-If you’re brand new to the sport of fishing, we encourage you to use live baits like minnows, worms, crickets or something similar.
+If you’re brand new to fishing, I encourage you to use live baits like minnows, worms, crickets or something similar.
 Using live baits will allow you to take the guesswork out of lure selection and let you focus more on finding the right location to fish and picking out the right spots to cast your hook.

-Be sure to purchase a few bobbers as this is a crucial item you’ll need for getting started in bass fishing.
+Be sure to purchase a few bobbers as this is a crucial item you’ll need to get started in bass fishing.
 You’ll want to place the bobber on your fishing line about 18 or 24 inches above the hook.
 It’s also a good idea to have some small split-shot sinkers placed on the line just a few inches above the hook.

 When you catch a bass, or any other type of fish, it will initially pull and tug at your hook in an effort to get away.
 Most fish will swim very hard away from the spot where they bit the hook in an effort that many anglers refer to as a ‘run.’
 You want to have your drag set at a level where the fish is able to pull some line off of the reel, but also hard enough so the fish will quickly tire out, allowing you to more easily reel it in.

-It’s important to have the right technique and mechanics when it comes to casting your fishing rod.
-A spincast rod and reel is the easiest type of rod to cast since you only have to push a button with your thumb and bring the rod back before casting it forward and letting your thumb off the button as you do so.
-This will take some practice to master, but thankfully, there are plenty of instructional videos online that will help you get the right motion down.
+It’s important to have the right technique and mechanics when casting your fishing rod.
+A spincast rod and reel is the easiest rod to cast since you only have to push a button with your thumb and bring the rod back before casting it forward and letting your thumb off the button as you do so.
+This will take some practice to master, but thankfully, plenty of instructional videos online will help you get the right motion down.

 It’s best to go fishing early in the morning or late in the evening throughout the year.
-Bass, as well as most other types of fish like to feed during this time since it isn’t too bright, but they also like to take advantage of the cooler water temperatures of dawn and dusk during hot weather.
+Bass and most other types of fish like to feed during this time since it isn’t too bright, but they also like to take advantage of the cooler water temperatures of dawn and dusk during hot weather.

 Bass love to stay in or very close to cover.
 This cover, which is also referred to as structure, might be trees that have fallen into the water, a submerged brush pile, rock pile, standing timber, stumps, docks, piers or any other type of object that provides shade or a place for bass to hide from their prey.

-Another key to finding out where bass will hide is to identify depth changes in any type of waterway you’re fishing.
-Bass like to stay near any type of area where the water depth rapidly changes.
-This includes steep banks, ledges, holes, channels, holes and cliffs where bass like to stage and strike at any unsuspecting prey.
+Another key to finding out where bass will hide is identifying depth changes in any waterway you’re fishing.
+Bass like to stay near any area where the water depth rapidly changes.
+This includes steep banks, ledges, holes, channels, and cliffs where bass like to stage and strike at any unsuspecting prey.

-Believe it or not, bass are a lot like humans when it comes to their comfort level when it gets overly hot or cold outside.
+Believe it or not, bass are a lot like humans regarding their comfort level when it gets overly hot or cold outside.
 Any sharp change in the water temperature will affect bass behavior at different times of the year.
 If it’s too hot or cold, bass tend to retreat to deeper water in most lakes or ponds.